mmaeusezahl/python-windows-surfstick-guide/README.md

 Notice the identifying parameters (so to say the fingerprint) of this device to the system.
 A "vendor ID" (called VID) unique to Huawei and a "product ID" (called PID) unique to this particular srufstick (a E3135).
 As a side note:
 These are the values that the operating system uses to determine which drivers to load when inserting the device.
+You can see that in my case the combination 12d1:1f01 (as written in linux terms vid:pid) matches [this list][1].
 2. The user runs the `AutoRun.exe` and two things get installed:
    1. A tool called `mbbService`, which will look for the mass-storage device by means of its vid and pid
    2. The driver for the "high-speed" mode
 3. Now a bit of magic happens.
 The freshly installed `mbbService` will identify the attached surfstick in "mass-storage" mode.
-It will the send a "magic" message to the surfstick which will immediately trigger
+It will the send a "magic" message to the surfstick which will immediately trigger a so called mode-switch in the surfstick.
+It will briefly reset the connection and the reappear as a new kind of device to the operation system.
+This happens very quickly, but sometimes the user can quickly see the fake "CD" appearing before the actual surfstick loads.
+Since the `mbbService` places itself in autostart, this will also happen after the system is restarted or the surfstick is reinserted.
+4. From the perspective of the device manager, the device now has a new ID (in my case 12d1:14dc).
+It therefore loads the actual driver for the "high-speed" mode and a webpage will open, querying the user to connect, provied a PIN etc.

+This works well for actually connecting to the internet, but sometimes it is not desired to have a fully fledged high-speed connection.
+In my case, I just wanted to send SMS using a python script.
+It seems possible to directly talk to the HTML pages in the background, but this appeared rather complicated to me.
+(There seems to be a project which does exactly this though [huawei-modem-python-api-client][3])

+It is however well known, that there is the other "modem mode" which provides an easy to use interface for sending SMS.
+There are also some python libraries which directly target this mode (see python-gsmmodem-new and )

 ## Some hints and troubleshooting